SlyBouhafs/MMMKIII/README.markdown

 ## Installation

-Download the zip release and unzip it or clone the repo from github.
+Download the latest release zip [from here](https://github.com/SlyBouhafs/MMMKIII/releases/latest) and unzip it or clone the repository.

 1. Stop Live if it is running.
 2. In the `assets/presets/` folder, there are 4 programs, use the MPK Mini MK3 Program Editor to install each one.